-We’ve discussed before a common struggle you all experience when it comes to managing your money: Unexpected expenses.
+A common struggle we all experience when it comes to managing our money: Unexpected expenses.

 You’re cruising along just fine with your regular expenses and then BAM!
 Your car needs new tires.
 Your kid breaks his leg.
 The water heater stops working.

 Now a giant chunk of your paycheck has been involuntarily diverted to paying for something that was supposed to be paying your water bill, your credit card payment, or vacation savings.

 No wonder you feel like you can’t get traction with your money.
 You’re the hamster in a wheel — working really hard to run fast, but your efforts never bring you to an actual destination.